ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - c2 - ALTERNATIVE Codealong - Documents Relationships.md

 ## Fix functionality to Create new book (Fix "CREATE Book")
-  - When a user tries to create a new book it doesnt work
+  - When a user tries to create a new book it doesn't work
     - we need to provide a valid objectId
       - (show how it works if the user enters a valid id in the text input)
       - we will need to display some options to let the user choose